Financial-Times/ui-style-guide/index.md

 <a class="jsbin-embed" href="http://jsbin.com/niyelo/8/edit?output">o-ft-header: branded demo</a><script src="http://static.jsbin.com/js/embed.js"></script>

 ###Branded header
-If you're creating a product or sub-brand of the FT please follow the following instructions.
+If you're creating a product or sub-brand of the FT, please follow the following instructions.

 * The icon/logo for the product goes on the left
 * The FT square must go as the last icon on the right-hand side.
 This also acts as a button taking users back to the FT.
-* A tagline can be inserted in the middle aligned left or right.
+* A tagline can be inserted in the middle, aligned either left or right.
-* Use the small narrow bar underneath the main header apply your product or brand colour.
+* Use the shallow bar underneath the main header apply your product or brand colour.

 <a class="jsbin-embed" href="http://jsbin.com/niyelo/10/edit?output">o-ft-header: branded demo</a><script src="http://static.jsbin.com/js/embed.js"></script>

 ###Tools icons
-The header also caters for any tool icons you may want to insert such as search or account etc. These tools collapse under a menu icon at smaller screen sizes.
+The header also caters for any tool icons you may want to insert, such as for Search or Account etc. These tools collapse into a Menu icon at smaller screen sizes.

 View <a href="http://jsbin.com/cuposo/1">demonstration site</a> here.